Thai Canal

 In February 2018, Thailand's Prime Minister Prayut Chan-o-cha declared that the canal was not a government priority.
-However, on 16 January 2020, the Thai House of Representatives agreed to set up a committee within 120 days to study the Thai Canal project.

 History

 A canal through the Kra Isthmus, which would shorten shipping times around Asia, was suggested as early as 1677.
 Thai King Narai asked the French engineer de Lamar to survey the possibility of building a waterway to connect Songkhla with Marid (now Myanmar), but the idea was discarded as impractical with the technology of that time.

 In 1793, the idea resurfaced.
 Maha Sura Singhanat, the younger brother of King Chakri (Rama I), suggested it would make it easier to protect the west coast with military ships.
 In the early-19th century, the British East India Company became interested in a canal.
 After Burma became a British colony in 1863, an exploration was undertaken with Victoria Point (Kawthaung) opposite the Kra estuary as its southernmost point, again with negative result.
 In 1882, the constructor of the Suez canal, Ferdinand de Lesseps, visited the area, but the Thai king did not allow him to investigate in detail.
 In 1897, Thailand and the British empire agreed not to build a canal so that the regional dominance of the harbour of Singapore would be maintained.

 In 1946, Thailand and the United Kingdom signed the Anglo-Thai Peace Treaty, ending the state of war between the two countries during the Second World War.
 Out of the many concessions made in the treaty, one of the articles forbid the Thais from digging a canal across the Kra isthmus without British government permission.

 As there was no progress on a canal, the construction of a road for cargo across the isthmus was started in 1993.
-Such a large highway was built but as where the harbours would go was not set Highway 44 does not yet end at the sea.
+Such a large highway was built, but because the location of the harbours was not set, Highway 44 does not yet end at the sea.
 Its sets of lanes are 150 m apart to leave space for railway and a pipeline.
 As of 2020, the highway runs from 8°18.11′N 98°47.03′E to 9°9.47′N 99°31.02′E.